Do I need to register for IFTA in

 What is the penalty and interest rate for filing a late quarterly fuel tax report in New Jersey?

 New Jersey charges a late penalty of $50 or 10% of the net tax due, whichever is greater.
 Interest is computed on overdue taxes in each jurisdiction at a rate of .4167% per month.
 Even if you are due a net refund, interest still applies to each jurisdiction for any underpayment of fuels use tax to that jurisdiction.
 This interest is calculated from the day after the IFTA quarterly due date for each month, or fraction of a month, until paid.

-How do I obtain an IFTA return in New Jersey?
+How do I obtain an IFTA return in

 You can generate and print your IFTA quarterly tax report easily at ExpressIFTA.
 New Jersey will send an IFTA return to all IFTA licensees at least thirty (30) days before the due date.
 Failure to receive the quarterly tax report does not release the licensee from reporting obligations.

-Where can I get more information regarding IFTA in New Jersey?
+Where can I get more information regarding IFTA in

 You can get more information by visiting the official MVC website of the State of New Jersey